louwerse/website/content/project/political-representation.md

 +++

 The policy link between voters and politicians has been a central issue in politics for quite some time.
 My work focuses on the quality of this policy link: are representatives doing what people want?

-### Publications
-Fivaz, Jan, Tom Louwerse & Daniel Schwarz (2014) [Keeping promises: VAAs and political representation]({{<ref "publication/2014-fivaz-etal-bc.md">}}).
-In: D. Garzia & S. Marschall (Eds.)
-Matching Voters with Parties and Candidates, pp. 197-216

-Louwerse, Tom (2014) [Verkiezingsbeloften: een verouderd ritueel?
-[Election promises: an obsolete ritual?]]({{<ref "publication/2014-louwerse-rob.md">}}), In: Sarah L. de Lange, Monique Leyenaar and Pieter de Jong (eds).
-Politieke partijen: nodig of overbodig?, pp. 99-110, Den Haag: Raad voor het Openbaar Bestuur.

-Louwerse, Tom (2012) [Mechanisms of Issue Congruence: The Democratic Party Mandate]({{<ref "publication/2012-louwerse-wep.md">}}), West European Politics, 35(6), 1249-1271

-Louwerse, Tom (2012) [Het democratisch mandaat van Nederlandse politieke partijen: crisis of continuïteit?
-[The Democratic Mandate of Dutch Political Parties: Crisis or Continuity?]]({{<ref "publication/2012-louwerse-rp.md">}}), Res Publica, 54(4), 413-441

-Louwerse, Tom (2011) [The Spatial Approach to the Party Mandate]({{<ref "publication/2011-louwerse-pa.md">}}), *Parliamentary Affairs* 64(3), 425-447